Roman Ingarden

 Before World War II, Ingarden published his works mainly in the German language and in books and newspapers.
 During the war, he switched to Polish out of solidarity with his homeland after the German invasion, and as a result, his major works in ontology went largely unnoticed and undetected by the wider world and philosophical community.
 Nevertheless, Ingarden's writings have made some indirect cultural impact through the writings of his student and eventual Pope, Karol Wojtyla.
-Even though his workings didn't have a big influence on the philosophical community they still did have some influence.